 No member contributions are required.

-Employer contributions will be equal to the municipalitys share of the two-percent foreign casualty premium tax allocated each year by the commonwealth.
+Employer contributions will be equal to the municipality's share of the two-percent foreign casualty premium tax allocated each year by the commonwealth.
 Employer contributions shall be divided among the participants.

 § 35-39.
 Types of pension.